 - Prior to January 16 – full refund for spring semester tuition.

 - Between January 16 and the first lesson or class – 50% semester tuition.

 - On the day of, or after the first lesson or class – no refund.

-- Prior to the day of the first lesson: full refund for Fall 2019 semester tuition.
+- Prior to the day of the first lesson: full refund for that semester’s tuition.

 - The day of the first lesson through the 4th lesson: full refund, less the prorated amount of all lessons to that point.

 - More than 7 days prior to the first group class – 100% tuition refund.

 - 1 to 7 days prior to the first group class – 50% tuition refund.

 - On the day of or after the first group class – no refund.

 There are no refunds for summer day programs.

 Partial refunds will be considered for medical reasons that prevent continued study on the condition that documentation from a physician is submitted along with the written request to withdraw.